 Welcome to our wonderful nursery!

 In September 2016 we opened Little Squirrels for children from the age of two years as part of the Early Years Provision at Redgate.
 Our team of dedicated staff, lead by Ms Gambon (Assistant head) and Miss Dean (EYS leader) have created a nursery to deliver a caring and exciting Early Years experience to our Little Squirrels to prepare them for their first steps in Primary School.

-From September 2017 we are excited to announce that our nursery will be teacher led, with Miss Dean teaching full time in our nursery provision.
-Miss Dean has had over 20 years experience in Early Years provision working with children from 0 -5 years in both private and school settings.
+Since September 2017 our nursery has been teacher led, with Miss Dean teaching full time in our nursery provision.
+Miss Dean has had over 24 years experience in Early Years provision working with children from 0 -5 years in both private and school settings.